lietu/stream-manager/README.md

 Primarily built for use on Twitch, for my personal use, but can probably with little effort be extended to other uses.

+If you're afraid of code, don't want to get your hands dirty, and just want a simple web based service for your notifications this is not for you.

 ## Requirements